On Sunday, Aug. 3, Stop on Red Week kicked off in South Florida to raise awareness about the dangers of running red lights.

 It is believed that drivers and passengers are much more likely to be injured in this type of accident than any other type.
 Additionally, other motorists, pedestrians and bicyclists are commonly the victims of these incidents – not the driver who ran the red light.
 According to the Insurance Institute for Highway Safety, a red light is run every 20 minutes.

-If you or someone you love has been injured a red light accident caused by a careless driver, we can help you get justice.
+If you or someone you love has been injured a red light accident caused by a careless driver, a personal injury lawyer from our firm may be able to help you get justice.